Animadversio/Animadversio.github.io/_portfolio/Training-Monkey-Face-GAN.md

 Obtaining a high quality GAN for a specific domain of interest to monkeys is useful for experiments in lab.

-For training a monkey face GAN, there are a few related challenges,
+For training a monkey face GAN, there are a few related challenges:

-1. Obtaining images of monkey faces or bodies
+1. **Data problem**: Obtaining images of monkey faces or bodies

-2. An efficient training method for making GAN work for a small dataset.
+2. **Model problem**: An efficient training method for making GAN work for a small dataset.

 ## DataSets